SheCodesAus/she-codes-crowdfunding-api-project-DaniiBlack/README.md

 - [ ] A screenshot of Insomnia, demonstrating a successful GET method for any endpoint.
 - [ ] A screenshot of Insomnia, demonstrating a successful POST method for any endpoint.
 - [ ] A screenshot of Insomnia, demonstrating a token being returned.
-- [ ] Stepbystepinstructionsforhowtoregisteranewuserandcreateanewproject(i.e.endpointsandbody data).
+- [ ]
+- [ ]Step by step instructions for how to register a new user and create a new project (i.e.endpointsandbody data).
 - [ ] Your refined API specification and Database Schema.

 ***Part B Submission**